 DMNShape represents a Decision, a Business Knowledge Model, an Input Data element, a Knowledge Source, a Decision Service or a Text Annotation that is depicted on the diagram.

-DMNShape has three additional properties (isListedInputData, isCollapsed and decisionService terLine) that are used to further specify the appearance of some shapes that cannot be deduced from the DMN model.
+DMNShape has three additional properties (isListedInputData, isCollapsed and decisionService to further specify the appearance of some shapes that cannot be deduced from the DMN model.

 DMNShape extends DI::Shape and DMNDiagramElement and has the following attributes: